XYZ-Network/awesome-tools/README.md

 * [MeetingBar](https://github.com/leits/MeetingBar) – is a menu bar app for your calendar meetings
 * [finicky](https://github.com/johnste/finicky) – is a macOS application that allows you to set up rules that decide which browser is opened for every link or url

+## DevOps

+* [lens](https://github.com/lensapp/lens) - provides the full situational awareness for everything that runs in Kubernetes